 You can get to Hanoi Old Quarter easily by taxi or Grab.
-Also, renting a bike is a good option to get to the old town.
+Also, renting a bike is a convenient option to get to the old town.
 Going by bus is a cheap option, but it can be time-consuming and not convenient when you visit Hanoi for the first time.

 Bus number 09, 14, 36 to Hoan Kiem lake.